TheDigitalCatOnline/blog_source/pelican/content/rsa-keys.markdown

    E3923B0566389948AB0BBB031879770DA14F4418AEB75AE98349122A2D9535117B05BEF938A1211A3BE6E882957BC2A5
    F1DE5CA50C26F42EE0A383A2A2B6340D52E1A36
 ```

+This that you see in the code snippet is then the private key in ASN.1 format.
+Remember that DER is only used to go from the text representation of ASN.1 to binary data, so we don't see it unless we decode the Base64 content into a file and open it with a binary editor.

 Note that the ASN.1 structure contains the type of the object (`rsaEncryption`, in this case).
 You can further decode the `OCTET STRING` field, which is the actual key, specifying the offset